casper-network/ceps/text/0003-hash-indexed-object-store.md

 }
 ```

-This is all we need to be able to store and send arbitrary objects.
-We add convenience methods for our known types here:
+_NOTE: The above logic is necessary to store and send arbitrary objects using this proposed model; the following logic describes optional convenience methods implemented on `Object` to improve the ergonomics for component developers._

 ```rust
 impl Object {